gokulkumar1014/EdgeCoach-AI-Interview-Intelligence-Agent/README.md

-# EdgeCoach AI – A Retrieval-Augmented Interview Intelligence Assistant
+# EdgeCoach AI - A Retrieval Augmented Interview Intelligence Assistant

 EdgeCoach AI is a lightweight, serverless interview-intelligence assistant built for students who receive interview invitations with short notice and need **company- and role-specific** preparation quickly.